sudheera96/NoteTracker/README.md

 1. As a user, I want to open application
 1. As a user, after opening application, I want to create assignment log.
+1. As a user, after creating assignment log, I want to add submission date and time.
+1. As a user, after adding submission date and time, I want to set alert for start doing the assignment.